How to Carry Strollers and Car Seats on Board an Airplane (Without Losing Your Mind)

 Measuring just 15.5 inches across, the Combi Coccoro is an excellent choice for the space-conscious since it fits even the narrowest airplane seats.
 This car seat works for tiny babies through toddlers, with recommended weights ranging from three to 33 pounds.
 Deep walls and insertable pads make it ideal for the littlest ones, offering lots of protection for their sensitive necks and spines, while a chunky layer of foam absorbs any potential impact.
 We also really like the way it uses colors—and audible clicks—to indicate that everything has been correctly latched and installed.

-The name alone provides comfort: putting Safety 1st is what every parent strives to do.
+The name alone provides comfort: putting safety first is what every parent strives to do.
 Some 30 years ago, this company created the yellow Baby on Board signs, and its car seats offer the same kind of loving, passionate protection.
 The MultiFit Ex Air accommodates children from four to 50 pounds (even more when used as a booster seat), and comes with a patented QuickFit harness.
 Its instructions even explain how to insert it on an airplane, which is good news since this car seat is a bit on the wide side.

-A super-simple-no-frills car seat that comes in lots of bright (read: stain-masking) colors, the Cosco Scenera NEXT was specially designed for airline travel.
+A super-simple, no-frills car seat that comes in lots of bright (read: stain-masking) colors, the Cosco Scenera NEXT was specially designed for airline travel.
 It only weighs about as much as a newborn (10 pounds), and its trim dimensions ensure that it will fit your assigned seat on the plane.
 But it still boasts all the safety features you want and need, among them an adjustable harness-and-buckle system.
 The Cosco Scenera NEXT accommodates children from five to 40 pounds and 19 to 43 inches long.

 - Airline Luggage Restrictions: Here are the Baggage Fees and Weight Limits for the Top 50 Airlines